Keyfactor/remote-file-orchestrator/README.md

 2. The Remote File Orchestrator Extension makes use of SFTP and/or SCP to transfer files to and from the orchestrated server.
 SFTP/SCP cannot make use of sudo, so all folders containing certificate stores will need to allow SFTP/SCP file transfer.
 If this is not possible, set the values in the config.json apprpriately to use an alternative upload/download folder that does allow SFTP/SCP file transfer (See "Config File Setup" later in this README regarding the config.json file).

 **For Windows orchestrated servers:**
-1. Make sure that WinRM is set up on the orchestrated server and that the WinRM port is part of the certificate store path when setting up your certificate stores (See "Certificate Store Setup" for each supported certificate store type later in this README).
+1. Make sure that WinRM is set up on the orchestrated server and that the WinRM port is part of the certificate store path when setting up your certificate stores When creating a new certificate store in Keyfactor Command (See "Creating Certificate Stores" later in this README).

 2. When creating/configuring a certificate store in Keyfactor Command, you will see a "Change Credentials" link after entering in the destination client machine (IP or DNS).
 This link **must** be clicked on to present the credentials dialog.
-However, WinRM does not require that you enter separate credentials.
+However, it is not required that you enter separate credentials.
 Simply click SAVE in the resulting dialog without entering in credentials to use the credentials that the Keyfactor Orchestrator Service is running under.
 Alternatively, you may enter separate credentials into this dialog and use those to connect to the orchestrated server.

 **SSH Key-Based Authentiation**
 1. When creating a Keyfactor certificate store for the remote file orchestrator extension, you may supply a user id and password for the certificate store credentials (directly or through one of Keyfactor Command's PAM integrations), or you can use a user id and SSH private key.
 Both PKCS#1 (BEGIN RSA PRIVATE KEY) and PKCS#8 (BEGIN PRIVATE KEY) formats are SUPPORTED.
 If using the normal Keyfactor Command credentials dialog without PAM integration, just copy and paste the full SSH private key into the Password textbox.